Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Microsoft ClearScript.V8 was updated to version of April 19, 2017;
+   Microsoft ClearScript.V8 was updated to version of May 13, 2017.
-   2. Now the `Evaluate` and `Execute` methods of `V8ScriptEngine` class are called with the `discard` parameter equal to `false`.

    =============
    DOCUMENTATION